-There is a lot of ongoing research about the computational complexity of the popular matching problem.
-For bipartite preference systems with no ties, Huang and Kavitha [9] showed that a maximum size popular matching can be found in polynomial time, and Cseh and Kavitha [6] gave an algorithm for deciding if a given edge belongs to a popular matching.
+There are several fascinating questions about the computational complexity of the popular matching problem.
+For bipartite preference systems with no ties, Huang and Kavitha [10] showed that a maximum size popular matching can be found in polynomial time, and Cseh and Kavitha [6] gave an algorithm for deciding if a given edge belongs to a popular matching.
 On the other hand, the complexity of deciding the existence of a popular matching in a non-bipartite preference system without ties is still open.
-Huang and Kavitha [10] introduced the notion of unpopularity factor, and showed that, for any positive ε , it is NP-hard to compute a matching with unpopularity factor within $\frac{4}{3} - \varepsilon$ of optimal.
+Huang and Kavitha [11] introduced the notion of unpopularity factor, and showed that, for any positive ε , it is NP-hard to compute a matching with unpopularity factor within $\frac{4}{3} - \varepsilon$ of optimal.
 In another paper, they showed that the problem of finding a maximum-weight popular matching is NP-hard, while a maximum-weight popular half-integral matching can be found in polynomial time.
+The complexity of the bipartite maximum-weight popular matching problem is open.

 Several recent results concern a slightly different, one-sided model (also known as the House Allocation model), where one side has preference lists, while nodes on the other side do not vote at all and do not prefer to be matched.
-Abraham et al. [1]

-gave a polynomial-time algorithm for finding a popular matching in this model.
-If the preferences are strict, then optimal popular matchings can also be found for various notions of optimality [14, 15].
+Abraham et al. [1] gave a polynomial-time algorithm for finding a popular matching in this model.
+If the preferences are strict, then optimal popular matchings can also be found for various notions of optimality [16, 18].